 - You can send and receive the same data as it is or Transformers and Editors can be used to transform the original data.

 - You can create your own template as in how the data must be sent from the source and the destination

 MIRTH CONNECT- INTERFACE (DASHBOARD):

-Where the Channels created, Status of the Deployed channels, Idle channels, Errors, Tasks etc. will be seen.
+Where the Channels are created, the Status of the Deployed channels, Idle channels, Errors, Tasks, etc. will be seen.

-Source is where the raw data is extracted or taken from a File, or a Web Portal (a URL) etc. The data can be of any format and it can be changed according to the requirement of the User.
+The source is where the raw data is extracted or taken from a File, a Web Portal (a URL), etc. The data can be of any format and it can be changed according to the requirement of the User.
 Sources in the Mirth Connect are called the Connector Type, from where the type of source can be selected.
 Few of the Source Connector Types are,

 - TCP Listener

 The place where the extracted data is sent to in Mirth Connect is the Destination.
 The data reaching the destination can be in the same format as the source or it can be transformed into some other format (according to the requirement); it also contains the Destination Connector Types as in from where the channel has to fetch the data which is being sent from the source:

 - File Writer